 #1 – SCHEVENINGEN BEACH: Consistently voted “Best Beach in the Netherlands”, this seaside community of The Hague lures expat sun bathers of all ages.
 The well-developed strand and seasonal beach pavilions offer a plethora of restaurants, beach and water sports, activities for children and attractions for young and old alike.
 Scheveningen beach is also where some of The Hague’s biggest annual events take place, including the ‘International Fireworks Festival’ (August) and the ‘International Kite Festival’ (September).

-#2 – KATWIJK BEACH: Now that construction of its new flood defense system is complete, Katwijk aan Zee beach has become even more inviting for sun seekers and everyone who enjoys the outdoors.
-The modern underground parking structures, a key element of the recent construction project, offer ample parking even closer to the beach than before.
-The boulevard, with its famous white church and historic lighthouse, offers an array of cuisine choices which can be enjoyed seated on the one of the many streetside terraces.
-Beach clubs offering private cabana and lounge chair rentals add a new poshness to this North Sea beach.
-Watersports are available and a small shopping center is conveniently located opposite the beach.
+#2 – KATWIJK BEACH: Now that construction of its new flood defense system is complete, Katwijk aan Zee beach has become even more inviting for sun seekers and anyone who enjoys the outdoors.
+The modern underground parking structure, a key element of the recently completed project, offers ample parking even closer to the beach than before.
+Beach pavilions offer cabana rentals and assorted water sport activities.
+In addition to the monumental white church and historic Katwijk lighthouse, the boulevard offers a multitude of restaurants serving an array of cuisines which one can enjoy seated on a street-side terrace.
+Just across from the beach is the Katwijk Sea Side shopping center.

 #3 – HOOK OF HOLLAND BEACH: Rotterdam’s largest beach is in Hook of Holland (Hoek van Holland), north of the breakers at the mouth of the Maas river.
 The beach is popular with both sunbathers and beach/water sports enthusiasts.
 The HoH strand offers both seasonal beach pavilions and year-round restaurants.
 By public transport, the Hook of Holland beach can be reached in just over 1/2 hr via Sprinter from the city center (Rotterdam Centraal).
 If coming by train from the north (Leiden, The Hague, Delft), one can connect with the Sprinter at Schiedam Centrum (25 mins. from there to Hoek van Holland).